Code-Institute-Submissions/uc-frontend-project1/README.md

 DEPLOYMENT

-This site is hosted using GitHub pages, deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-For the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/lith-visi/User-Centric-Frontend-Development.git into your terminal.
-To cut ties with this GitHub repository, type git remote rm origin into the terminal.
+To run the site you can use the following link: https://lith-visi.github.io/uc-frontend-project1/

 CREDIT

 CONTENT

-All the content in the English site were written by myself whereas, the Tamil version of the site was written with the help of my husband.
+All the content in the English site were written by myself, with alterations made through testings with niece and newphews.

 MEDIA

 All photos were taken from the websites ensuring these are all 'free to use, share or modify, even commercially'.

 ACKNOWLEDGEMENTS